nathnascimentto2/FlangeAnnotationTool/README.md

 ![Flange Database](https://github.com/nathnascimentto2/FlangeAnnotationTool/blob/04491023bcb824a3a820b4071281bc18edcde97f/images/yolo_results2.png)

 This project worked as an undergraduate thesis for my degree in Control and Automation Engineering.
-It provides an useful computer vision tool to detect flanges in pipeline systems working offshore or onshore.
+It provides an useful computer vision tool to detect flanges in pipeline systems working offshore and onshore.

 Two approaches were considered on this development.
 Each uses a state-of-art model based on convolutional neural networks to integrate the detector module.
-The networks selected were YOLOv4 and Faster R-CNN.
-Its results were checked in order to examine the most accurate resource.
+The algorithms selected were YOLOv4 and Faster R-CNN.
+Its results were checked in order to examine the most accurate one.
 Later studies showed that
 YOLOv4 performed better than Faster R-CNN.

 As part of the process, a database of flanges was established.
-It is available on this repository and it was created with public data available on
-Google Images and YouTube.
+It is available on this repository and was created with public data from Google Images and frames from YouTube videos.

 A YouTube playlist named [Subsea and Surface Pipeline Systems](https://youtube.com/playlist?list=PLvofOEUnfw04W3652VkIUcnI6nQmN-eHq) was created by gathering several posts of offshore and onshore systems.
 Its videos were used to integrate the flange database.

 The source code was written and tested using the Google Colab platform.
-Check the [Faster R-CNN Notebook](https://colab.research.google.com/drive/1c7it7KI6pfGZVyU_YjMEuu0yIg_L7TH7?usp=sharing) and [YOLOv4 Notebook](https://colab.research.google.com/drive/1pbTgUA7atxhPZpb3T8W_7Qp2ncpIAKqb?usp=sharing) for insights on the code.
+Check [Faster R-CNN Notebook](https://colab.research.google.com/drive/1c7it7KI6pfGZVyU_YjMEuu0yIg_L7TH7?usp=sharing) and [YOLOv4 Notebook](https://colab.research.google.com/drive/1pbTgUA7atxhPZpb3T8W_7Qp2ncpIAKqb?usp=sharing) for insights of the code.

 ### Built With

 This section lists the major frameworks/libraries used on this project.

 * [Detectron2](https://github.com/facebookresearch/detectron2)
 * [YOLOv4](https://github.com/AlexeyAB/darknet)